aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: raw_links

-      Link HTTP headers of response parsed into a sequence of dictionaries with `url` key for link uri itself.
+      Link HTTP headers of response parsed into a sequence of dictionaries with `url` key for link url itself.

+      .. versionadded:: 3.2

    .. attribute:: links

       :attr:`raw_links` additionally parsed into a dict with `rel` or `url` keys and `url` parsed into :class:`yarl.URL` object.

+      .. versionadded:: 3.2

    .. attribute:: content_type